azalecki/Zalecki-Thesis-2023/docs/report/analysis_plan.md

 ### Data and variables

-Socioeconomic data at the census tract level is derived from the American Community Survey 5 year estimates (released in 2021) collected by the US Census Bureau.
+Socioeconomic data at the census tract level is derived from the American Community Survey 5-year estimates (released in 2021) collected by the US Census Bureau.

-Population data at the census block level is derivced from the US Decennial Census(released in 2020) collected by the US Census Bureau.
+Population data at the census block level is derived from the US Decennial Census(released in 2020) collected by the US Census Bureau.

-Chicago Public Library addresses were derived from the City of Chicago Data Portal.

-Public Library address data was derived from the City of Chicago Data Portal https://data.cityofchicago.org/Education/Libraries-Locations-Contact-Information-and-Usual-/x8fc-8rcq

 ### Chicago.shp
 - `Abstract`: Brief description of the data source
-- `Spatial Coverage`: Specify the geographic extent of your study.
-This may be a place name and link to a feature in a gazetteer like GeoNames or OpenStreetMap, or a well known text (WKT) representation of a bounding box.
-- `Spatial Resolution`: Specify the spatial resolution as a scale factor, description of the level of detail of each unit of observation (including administrative level of administrative areas), and/or or distance of a raster GRID size
+- `Spatial Coverage`: Chicago, IL
+- `Spatial Resolution`: Census-designated place
-- `Spatial Reference System`: Specify the geographic or projected coordinate system for the study
+- `Spatial Reference System`: EPSG:32616
-- `Temporal Coverage`: Specify the temporal extent of your study---i.e. the range of time represented by the data observations.
-- `Temporal Resolution`: Specify the temporal resolution of your study---i.e. the duration of time for which each observation represents or the revisit period for repeated observations
-- `Lineage`: Describe and/or cite data sources and/or methodological steps used to create this data source
-- `Distribution`: Describe how the data is distributed, including any persistent identifier (e.g. DOI) or URL for data access
+- `Temporal Coverage`: 2017-2021
+- `Temporal Resolution`: N/A
+- `Lineage`: Retrieved using the Tigris R package
+- `Distribution`: Distributed by the US Census Bureau
 - `Constraints`: Legal constraints for *access* or *use* to protect *privacy* or *intellectual property rights*
 - `Data Quality`: Quality unknown
 - `Variables`: For each variable, enter the following information.
 If you have two or more variables per data source, you may want to present this information in table form (shown below)